iOS 11 vs iOS 10

 Drag and drop

-There is a certain absurdity to Apple selling something that's been available on desktops for decades, but the system-wide and inter-app drag and drop that will arrive in iOS 11 does look useful.
+There is a certain absurdity to Apple selling something that's been available on desktops for decades, but the system-wide and inter-app drag and drop in iOS 11 are really useful.
 An image, for example, can be dragged directly from Photos into an email.
 This sounds simple, but can be a tedious process in iOS 10.

 App switcher (iPad only)